-The NLGJA Journalists Toolbox is designed primarily to assist journalists who don’t normally cover the LGBT community.
+The NLGJA Journalists Toolbox is designed primarily to assist journalists who don’t normally cover the LGBTQ community.

-The advice is drawn from outside media experts and our own members who are professional journalists for both mainstream media and the LGBT press.
-We also offer story ideas and new ways of thinking for reporters who are experienced in covering LGBT life.
+The advice is drawn from outside media experts and our own members who are professional journalists for both mainstream media and the LGBTQ press.
+We also offer story ideas and new ways of thinking for reporters who are experienced in covering LGBTQ life.

-“The ‘T’ in LGBT: Getting Transgender Terminology Right” offers tips on how journalists can better explore the intersection of religion and homosexuality.
+“The ‘T’ in LGBTQ: Getting Transgender Terminology Right” offers tips on how journalists can better explore the intersection of religion and homosexuality.

 Here’s an excerpt: